apaksoy/intro/readme.md

-An introduction Alper\'s GitHub repos.
+An introduction to Alper\'s GitHub repos.

 Last updated: November 2017